What is TMJ?

 What is TMJ?
 What kind of doctor handles this problem?

 Open wide and say ahhh… OK, maybe not.
 The temporomandibular joint (TMJ) refers to the joint where the lower jaw (aka, mandible) meets the temporal bone of the skull.
 We use the TMJ every time we chew, talk, or yawn.
 Talk about working overtime!
 Although TMJ refers to a part of the body, often, "TMJ" also refers to disorders/dysfunction that affect the…er, TMJ area.
 A variety of health care providers can treat TMJ disorders.
-It is estimated that between five and 15 percent of Americans experience pain as a result of TMJ disorders, whose symptoms may include:
+According to the National Institute of Dental and Craniofacial Research, it is estimated that about ten million Americans are affected by TMJ disorders, whose symptoms may include:

 - Pain/tenderness in jaw, face, or neck